MoritzLost/ProcessWireDev/site/03-templating-and-development/03-repeater-matrix-content-sections.md

 ## A template to render all sections at once

 Now we have simple, readable templates for each section type.
-But in order to use them in a page template, you still have to iterate over each section on the page and include the appropriate section template.
+But in order to use them in a page template, you still have to iterate over each Repeater Matrix item on the page and include the appropriate section template.
 That step can be abstracted away in a template as well.
 Here's a template that just takes the section field from a page as a parameter, iterates through the sections and includes the appropriate template for each.

 {% raw %}
 ```twig